Hannah37/MICCAI25_RIA3/README.md

 # ROI & Interval-Adaptive Adversarial Attack (RIA^3)
 Official code repository of "Adaptive Adversarial Data Augmentation with Trajectory Constraint for Alzheimer’s Disease Conversion Prediction" published at MICCAI 2025 (early accepted).
+The open review and the paper can be found [here](https://papers.miccai.org/miccai-2025/0045-Paper2850.html).

 ## Contribution
 1) We propose a novel end-to-end framework for synthesizing small-sized pMCI data and predicting